Jneville0815/jneville0815.github.io/_posts/friday-update-0/2023-01-13-friday-update-0.md

 tags: [weekly-update]
 ---

-About 6 years ago I started listening to podcasts in the self development realm, and about 2 years ago I decided that I would start my own podcast once I had the bandwidth.
+About 6 years ago I started listening to podcasts in the personal development realm, and about 2 years ago I decided that I would start my own podcast once I had the bandwidth.

 Now is the time.